defri-ansyah/Ankasa-API/readme.md

 | 7   | POST        | /api/flightroute/search           | Search flightroutes on admin    |

 ## About Project
 Ankasa is a project inspired by one of Unicorn in Indonesia.
-It's API made for Ankasa using Node Js and Express Js
+With Ankasa Ticketing, users can search a specific flights to another countries.
+The App also has a Find Ticket and Filter Features that allows users to select a country as an arrival destination and explore flight prices to various regions.

 ## Contributing